 In 1891, when her brother died, Liliuokalani ascended to the throne.

 But Queen Liliuokalani ruled during a tumultuous time in Hawaii.
 American and European businessmen had bought up much of the private land on the islands and these wealthy landowners began pushing for more of a say in Hawaii’s governance.

 In 1887, under pressure from foreign businessmen, King Kalākaua had signed the “Bayonet Constitution.”
 The document, which Liliuokalani opposed, limited the monarchy’s power and by standing against increased privileges for the United States — including control over Pearl Harbor — Liliuokalani angered American businessmen even before becoming queen.

 As queen, Liliuokalani pushed for a new constitution to strengthen the independence of the monarchy and, in response, wealthy businessmen began plotting a coup against her.

 Sugar was Hawaii’s major cash crop by the time Queen Liliuokalani took the throne.
 For decades, Hawaii had been a major sugar producer, but new industrial methods and larger plantation-style farms increased the crop’s role in Hawaii’s economy.

-From 1866-1879, sugar production skyrocketed 250%.
+From 1866 to 1879, sugar production skyrocketed by 250%.
 By the 1890s, industrial sugar plantations often employed a thousand workers.
 The Hawaiian Commercial and Sugar Company, located on Maui, produced 12,000 tons of sugar in 1890.